-After a period when new probate case filings were relatively stable, probate filings have sharply increased in the last few years.
-New probate case filings, protective proceedings and decedent's estates combined, are up 22 percent just since FY 2009.
+Probate filings have steadily increased in the last few years.
+New probate case filings, protective proceedings and decedent's estates combined, are up 37 percent just since FY 2009.

 Foreign languages

 Colorado's foreign-born population more than doubled since 1990.
 By 2011, approximately 500,000 or 10 percent of the state's population was foreign-born.
 Compare this percentage to 1990 when only 4.3 percent of Colorado's population was foreign-born.
 Much of this increase is due to Hispanic and Asian immigration.